willrowe/laravel-response-cache/README.md

     + False: if `'cache' => false` is set on the action then the route's response *will not* be cached.
     + Integer: if an integer is set on the action (`'cache' => 90`), then the route's response will be cached for that many minutes.
 - `no-cache`
-    + This is simply a semantic shortcut for `'cache' => false` and should be set as string on the action. *It cannot accept any value and should not appear in the action as a key.*
+    + This is simply a semantic shortcut for `'cache' => false` and should be set as a string on the action. *It cannot accept any value and should not appear in the action as a key.*
 *These actions may be applied to either an individual route or a route group.*
 - __*WARNING: DO NOT use more than one cache action on any single route as it will lead to unexpected behavior.*__
 - __*CURRENT LIMITATION: DO NOT set any cache actions on a route or route group that is nested inside another route group which already has a cache action set.
 At this time it will not override any parent groups and will break caching.*__